karriereat/json-decoder/readme.md

 If a property equally named like the JSON field is found or a explicit `Binding` is defined for the JSON field it will be decoded into the defined place.
 Otherwise the property will just be created and assigned.

+The `JsonDecoder` class can receive one parameter called `shouldAutoCase`.
+If set to true it will try to find the camel-case version from either snake-case or kebap-case automatically if no other binding was registered for the field and it will use an `AliasBinding` if one of the variants can be found.

 ### A simple example

 Assume you have a class `Person` that looks like this: